aosp-devs/aosp-devs.org/index.md

 FOSDEM 2025 will be over the weekend of the 1st and 2nd of February in Brussels, Belgium, and this time there will be a devroom dedicated to AOSP

-For more information, take a look at the [fosdem25-cfp.md](Call for Participation)
+For more information, take a look at the [Call for Participation](fosdem25-cfp.html)